guillaume-humbert/python3-sqlalchemy/doc/_sources/core/tutorial.txt

     'INSERT INTO users (name, fullname) VALUES (?, ?)'

 What about the ``result`` variable we got when we called ``execute()`` ?
-As the SQLAlchemy :class:`~sqlalchemy.engine.base.Connection` object references a DBAPI connection, the result, known as a :class:`~sqlalchemy.engine.base.ResultProxy` object, is analogous to the DBAPI cursor object.
+As the SQLAlchemy :class:`~sqlalchemy.engine.Connection` object references a DBAPI connection, the result, known as a :class:`~sqlalchemy.engine.ResultProxy` object, is analogous to the DBAPI cursor object.
 In the case of an INSERT, we can get important information from it, such as the primary key values which were generated from our statement: